schinta99/schinta_Portfolio/final-project-part-two.md

 Ask participants about their knowledge and understanding of the stigma surrounding HIV/AIDS and how it influences their views on public health.

 **Questions to be answered:**
-- How would you describe your understanding of the stigma surrounding HIV/AIDS?
+- How would you describe your understanding of HIV/AIDS?
 - Have you personally witnessed or experienced stigma related to HIV/AIDS in your community or media?
 - Do you know the difference between HIV and AIDS?
 - Is HIV treatable ?